enkidevs/curriculum/programming-fundamentals/core/functions/function-assembly.md

 ![gif-of-spongebob-dusting-off-hands](https://img.enkipro.com/cdf13a221aa155022ba5eb2031e27cde.gif)

-That's it, you robot is ready to start making you grilled cheese sandwiches.
+That's it, your robot is ready to start making you grilled cheese sandwiches.

 ---
 ## Practice